Easter Island: A Popular Theory About Its Ancient People Might Be Wrong

 "Rapa Nui is not a story about collapse."

 Easter Island, also known as Rapa Nui, is a 63-square-mile spot of land in the Pacific Ocean.
-In 1995, science writer Jared Diamond popularized the “collapse theory” in Discover magazine story about why the Easter Island population was so small when European explorers arrived in 1772.
+In 1995, science writer Jared Diamond popularized the “collapse theory” in a Discover magazine story about why the Easter Island population was so small when European explorers arrived in 1722.
 He later published Collapse, a book hypothesizing that infighting and an overexploiting of resources led to a societal “ecocide.”
 However, a growing body of evidence contradicts this popular story of a warring, wasteful culture.

 Scientists contend in a new study that the island’s most iconic features are also the best evidence that ancient Rapa Nui society was more sophisticated than previously thought, and the biggest clue lies in the island’s most iconic features.

-The iconic “Easter Island heads” or moai, are actually full-bodied but often partially buried statues that cover the island.
-There are almost a thousand of them, and the largest is over seventy feet tall.
+The iconic “Easter Island heads,” or moai, are actually full-bodied but often partially buried statues that cover the island.
+There are almost a thousand of them, and the largest is over 70 feet tall.
 Scientists hailing from UCLA, the University of Queensland, and the Field Museum of Natural History in Chicago believe that, much like Stonehenge, the process by which these monoliths were created is indicative of a collaborative society.

 Van Tilburg and her team say that understanding how these families interacted with the craftsmen who made the tools that helped create the giant statues is indicative of how different parts of Rapa Nui society interacted.